 I received a B.S. in Natural Resources Planning from Humboldt State University (1992), a M.S. in Forestry from Humboldt State University (2004), and a Ph.D. in Tree Physiological Ecology from UC Berkeley (2009).
 In addition to my academic career, I have worked in various positions as a forestry and GIS technician, forest firefighter, environmental advocate, and U.S. Peace Corps volunteer in the Kingdom of Tonga, South Pacific.

-I love exploring wild places and enjoy tree and rock climbing, mountaineering, backpacking, surfing, skiing, biking, and sharing the beauty of the world through photography and videos.
+I love to explore wild places and enjoy tree and rock climbing, mountaineering, backpacking, surfing, skiing, biking, and sharing the beauty of the world through photography and visual storytelling.

 You can reach me at email@example.com